 NOTE 1: UP path change notification, DNAI and N6 traffic routing information are further described in clause 5.6.7 of TS 23.501 [2].

-- QoS Monitoring for URLLC: the event notification may contain the QoS Monitoring report as described in clause 5.33.3.2 of TS 23.501 [2].
+- QoS Monitoring for URLLC or AI/ML-based services: the event notification may contain the QoS Monitoring report as described in clause 5.33.3.2 of TS 23.501 [2].

 - Change of Access Type; The event notification contains the new Access Type for the PDU Session.